 Staging is given limited server resources to prevent it from adversely affecting your Production site.
 This too can make Staging run slightly slower, and in rare cases cause errors with some plugins that demand lots of resources.

 For example, staging sites only have 2 PHP workers (the processes that run PHP on the server), regardless of the hosting plan.
-Whereas your live production sites have more as follows:

 Depending on how your multisite is set up, creating a staging copy may or may not work as expected.